Skip to Content

 • Domain-specific analysis

-When you enable an MCP server for a workflow, you’ll see:
+When you enable an MCP server for a workflow, the settings show:

-• Tool count — Number of available tools
+• Tool count — How many tools are available

 Best practices

-Test MCP connections.
-Before enabling for production workflows, test that the MCP server is accessible and working.
+Test your MCP connection first.
+Before enabling for important workflows, verify that the server is accessible and responding correctly.

-Monitor for failures.
-Check run logs to ensure MCP tool calls are succeeding.
+Monitor for issues.
+Check the run history to make sure custom tool calls are succeeding.

 Last updated on